mosaic-design-system/docs/src/components/popover.md

       ## Usage

       Although similar to a **Tooltip**, the major difference is that a **Popover** must be triggered and dismissed by a click.
 The trigger could be a something like a button or an image, but the **Popover** would never appear by simply hovering over the item.

       Secondly, a **Popover** can hold more content than a **Tooltip**, although it should never be over-populated or over-used.
-The content in a **Popover** should be seen as ‘additional information’ and not crucial to the users decision making.
+The content in a **Popover** should be seen as ‘additional information’ and not crucial to the user's decision-making.
 A **Popover** should only ever *add* to the user's experience, and never be a requirement.
 They are the cherry that you add on top of the cake, not the batter.

-      There are many uses of a popover ranging from a larger Tooltip to a popover that contains additional HTML content.
-It is also possible to trigger a popover on the client of an element and to position a popover to appear either top, bottom, left or right using the `placement` attribute."
+      There are many uses of a **Popover**, ranging from a larger **Tooltip** to a **Popover** that contains additional HTML content.
+It is also possible to trigger a **Popover** on the client of an element and to position a **Popover** to appear either at the top or bottom and left or right of the trigger using the `placement` attribute.
     icon: file_invoice
   - title: Code
     hook: code